Basis of proposal and project terms

 Payment terms will be indicated within a proposal as appropriate.

 If the Client fails to make payment within the times specified then, without prejudice to any other right or remedy available, the Consultant shall be entitled to charge the Client interest on the unpaid amount.
 This interest shall be at a rate of 1 per cent per annum above Barclays Bank Plc base rate, as varied from time-to-time, until full payment is made.
 In extreme cases of delayed payment, the Consultant reserves the right to put a project on hold until such time as an account is brought up-to-date.
-All fees to be paid in Sterling without deduction of exchange commissions or taxes.
+And in instances where phased payments have been agreed which have not been made, all outstanding fees will become payable immediately.
+All payments to be made in Sterling without deduction of exchange commissions or taxes.

 The Consultant will recharge all expenses relating to disbursements, travel, subsistence, overnight accommodation at cost.
 Car mileage will be recharged at 0.45p/mile.